python/mypy/CONTRIBUTING.md

 put in the pull request.

 Also, do not squash your commits after you have submitted a pull request, as this erases context during review.
-We can squash commits when the pull request is merged.
+We will squash commits when the pull request is merged.

 You may also find other pages in the
 [Mypy developer guide](https://github.com/python/mypy/wiki/Developer-Guides)